 Being Borges

-Being Borges is a poetic and (post)photographic recasting of Jorge Luis Borges and Margarita Guerrero’s Book of Imaginary Beings.
-Presented in partnership with Berlin gallery Office Impart and London-based Verse Works, this twelve-part series begs the question: What’s at stake when language becomes literal via the visual?
+Being Borges is a poetic and (post)photographic recasting of Jorge Luis Borges and Margarita Guerrero’s Book of Imaginary Beings that interrogates the linguistic implications of generative AI.

 Paperwork